-Task Cards-At any given time I will have two sets of fiction task cards and two sets of nonfiction task cards into my rotation.
-I’ve yet to determine how long I will keep each set of task cards out, but I’ll share as soon as I know!
-I want to give students ample time to complete all of the task cards, and I’m not yet sure how long that will take.
+I like to incorporate task cards into literacy stations.
 For both fiction and nonfiction, I will use one set of task cards that I’ve created to go along with my Reading Workshop Units.
 These task cards will be designed to tie into the literacy strategies and skills taught within the units.
-I hope to have my first set posted soon!
-I will also use a different set of task cards that I purchase from TpT that address areas of concern or areas that I feel like would benefit my students.
-For example, I want to begin the year with Teaching With a Mountain View’s Understanding Key Ideas and Details task cards, because they’re perfect for helping students answer explicit questions.
-I’m going to store the task cards in Ziploc freezer bags (these don’t tear as easily) and will keep them in baskets.
-I will probably have two copies of each set, so I’ll have enough for students to work independently.
-You can see from the picture below, I’m truly starting from scratch!
+I’m store the task cards in Ziploc freezer bags (these don’t tear as easily) and keep them in baskets.
+I print two copies of each set, so I’ll have enough for students to work independently.

-Right now it only has the labels, because I will add our homophones and prefixes or suffixes as I introduce them.
-I will introduce one homophone and either a prefix or suffix each week.
+I will add our homophones and prefixes or suffixes as I introduce the words on a weekly basis.
 Those words will then be displayed at the top of the bulletin board.
-The following week, I’ll move those words to the bottom for students to use as a reference and add new words.
+The following week, I’ll add our new words to the bulletin board.
 What I’m especially excited about is the Word of the Week books I recently made.